Gaurang1044/Feedback-System/README.md

 # Student Teacher Feedback System

-This is an online Feedback system implemented using NodeJS.
+This is an online Feedback system implemented using NodeJS and MongoDB.

 This project aims to ease the teacher feedback collection system and avoid the unnecessary manual paperwork and the expenditure of faculty time in collecting, checking and compiling feedbacks forms.